The British Liver Trust

-British Liver Trust is a charitable organisation in The United Kingdom which has a focus in the health of the liver.
-Based in the town of Winchester, the Trust is made up of over 20 employed members of staff who are supplemented by voluntary workers.
+The British Liver Trust is a charitable organisation in the United Kingdom which has a focus on the health of the liver.
+Based in Winchester, the Trust has over 20 employed members of staff who are supplemented by voluntary workers.

-British Liver Trust has produced several campaigns on the liver, the most recent is Love Your Liver which is a national awareness campaign devoted to liver health awareness and giving people the key steps needed to keep their liver healthy.
+The British Liver Trust has produced several campaigns on the liver, including "Love Your Liver" which is a national awareness campaign devoted to liver health awareness and giving people the key steps needed to keep their livers healthy.

-In addition to this, the British Liver Trust also has links to support groups for people affected by Liver conditions, health professionals and research and publications.
-The work done by the British Liver Trust reaches over a million people a year.
+The trust also has links to support groups for people affected by liver conditions, health professionals and research and publications.
+The trust's work reaches over a million people a year.

 Mission

 The British Liver Trust is a charity dedicated to assisting anyone with liver disease in the United Kingdom.
-This is done by providing support to patients with Liver Disease, improving awareness, lobbying for improved services and funding research into the causes and treatments of Liver Disease.
+This is done by providing support to patients with liver disease, improving awareness, lobbying for improved services and funding research into the causes and treatments of liver disease.

 Activities

-British Liver Trust has a number of activities to aid in the fight against Liver Disease these include Services for patients such as support groups where the trust will assist in finding a local support group or in setting one up.
-The British Liver Trust Website also has a HealthUnlocked online Liver Support community.
-The Trust also produces a number of leaflets on liver diseases which is often reviewed by leading liver specialists and contains up to date, reliably sourced information.
-Two professional guides on viral hepatitis have also been produced by the Trust.
-Publications produced by the British Liver Trust have received an endorsement from the British Association for the Study of the Liver (BASL).
-These methods of support can be accessed via the British Liver Trust’s information line.
+The Trust has a number of activities to aid in the fight against liver disease.
+These include services for patients, such as support groups.
+The trust assists in finding a local support group or setting one up.
+The trust's website also has a HealthUnlocked online liver support community.
+Leading liver specialists often review the trust's leaflets on liver diseases, ensuring they contain up-to-date, reliably sourced information.
+The trust has also produced two professional guides on viral hepatitis.
+Publications produced by the trust have received an endorsement from the British Association for the Study of the Liver (BASL).
+These methods of support can be accessed via the trust's information line.